JACKSON, Mississippi — Mississippi's unemployment rate continued to go in the wrong direction in July, remaining the highest in the nation.

-The national unemployment rate fell to 6.1 percent in June from 6.3 percent in May.
-That's also lower than the 7.5 percent rate in June 2013.
+The national unemployment rate rose to 6.2 percent in July from 6.1 percent in June.
+That's lower than the 7.3 percent rate in July 2013.

-Employment fell in Mississippi in sectors including trade, transportation and utilities; professional and business services; construction and manufacturing.
-Payrolls rose in education and health services, leisure and hospitality, financial activities and government.
+Payrolls rose in Mississippi in sectors including trade, transportation and utilities; professional and business services; education and health services and manufacturing.
+Payrolls fell in leisure and hospitality, construction and government, while they were flat in financial activities.

 Online: State employment report: http://1.usa.gov/104hKGL